MDLlife/MDL/README.md

 MDL is a token used in MDL Talent Hub platform.
 It's based on [Skycoin](https://skycoin.net)'s code base.

 Skycoin improves on Bitcoin in too many ways to be addressed here.
-Read it's website and [blog](https://blog.skycoin.net) instead.
+Read their website and [blog](https://blog.skycoin.net) instead.

 ## Links